department-of-veterans-affairs/vets-api/README.md

 This is also where you will place any other customizations, such as API tokens or certificate paths.

+Config settings that vary in value depending on the deployment environment will need to be additionally  in the relevant [devops](https://github.com/department-of-veterans-affairs/devops/blob/master/ansible/deployment/config/vets-api) configs.
+Things such as:

+* API keys/tokens
+* 3rd party service hostnames
+* Betamocks settings

+will need to be set in the devops configs to be properly configured for each deployment environment.

 ### Optional Application Configuration

 The following features require additional configuration, click for details.